Regional economic development minister Shane Jones found $2 million in the Provincial Growth Fund for five more digital hubs.

-New hubs will be at Gisborne, Katikati, Te Kateretanga O Kura-Hau-Pō in Horowhenua, Woodville and Murupara.
+New digital hubs will be at Gisborne, Katikati, Te Kateretanga O Kura-Hau-Pō in Horowhenua, Woodville and Murupara.
 They will join eight other hubs already planned for Northland, West Coast, Bay of Plenty, Hawke’s Bay and Manawatū-Whanganui-Horowhenua.

 This is a sound idea that extends the idea of rural broadband.
 It’s one thing to deliver connectivity to the bush, it’s another thing to provide hubs where casual users can experience or use the technology.

 Some rural users may struggle to pay for an account at first, but need just enough free connectivity to get started.
 Others may want to try before they buy.